Quantifying disparities in intimate partner violence: a machine learning method to correct for underreporting: Results

+Prior to applying \texttt{PURPLE} to estimate the relative prevalence of IPV, we confirm that the method can correctly recover the true prevalence on synthetic data where the true relative prevalence is known, a standard machine learning check.
+We compare \texttt{PURPLE} to four previous machine learning methods (Sec. \ref{sec:baselines}) drawn from the literature on PU learning, where estimating prevalence is a critical step\cite{bekker2019beyond}.
+We generate the synthetic data by simulating group-specific features ($p(x|g)$) , and labels using a decision rule ($p(y|x)$).
+The two groups, $a$ and $b$, correspond to 5D Gaussian distributions with different means (see Sec. \ref{sec:synth_data_generation} for full data generation details).

-Figure \ref{fig:separability_cov_shift}B compares \texttt{PURPLE}'s performance to that of existing methods on both separable data, in which the datapoints with $y=1$ and the datapoints with $y=0$ can be perfectly separated in the feature space $x$, and non-separable data.
-We perform this comparison because existing methods rely on separability assumptions which often do not hold in realistic health settings\cite{chen2017machine}.
-To create the separable data, we modify the synthetic data generative model described above, which does not generate separable data, by replacing each $p(y=1|x) > 0.5$ with $p(y=1|x) = 1$ and each $p(y=1|x) < 0.5$ with $p(y=1|x) = 0$, removing the 40\% of the data closest to the original decision boundary to ensure the classes are cleanly separable, as illustrated in Figure \ref{fig:separability_cov_shift}A.
+Figure \ref{fig:separability_cov_shift}B compares \texttt{PURPLE}'s performance to performance of the other methods on purely synthetic data.
+We evaluate each approach in both separable (in which the datapoints with $y=1$ and the datapoints with $y=0$ can be perfectly separated in the feature space $x$) and non-separable settings.
+We perform this comparison because existing methods rely on separability assumptions which often do not hold in realistic health settings\cite{chen2017machine}. \texttt{PURPLE} is the only method that accurately recovers the relative prevalence in both the separable and non-separable settings.
+We also show that \texttt{PURPLE} maintains consistent performance regardless of the extent to which $p(x)$, or the distribution of symptoms, differs between groups (Figure \ref{fig:supp_fig_cov_shift}).